Winterflower/winterflower.github.io/_posts/2020-01-10-around-the-moon-is-where-the-extinguished-stars-cluster.md

 Or trips, trips to new places that used to be filled with a feast of new experiences are now simply there as backdrops for Instagram posts and YouTube videos.
-This fall I went to Southern France and while driving amond the now-barren lavender fields, I remembered [this](https://www.paulreiffer.com/2019/07/photographers-instagrammers-stop-being-so-damn-selfish-and-disrespectful/) piece by Paul Reiffel.
+This fall I went to southern France and while driving among the now-barren lavender fields, I remembered [this](https://www.paulreiffer.com/2019/07/photographers-instagrammers-stop-being-so-damn-selfish-and-disrespectful/) piece by Paul Reiffel.
 "Photographers, Instagrammers – Stop Being So Damn Selfish and Disrespectful" - the title of the piece says it all.

-Given the alarming extent to which my human, lived experiences are becoming raw materials for the massive machine learning algorithms and other kinds of software that make billions for a few overseas companies, I've started examining why is it that I am so desperate to participate in these platforms, to be seen by these algorithms and the people, who like, ride the highs and lows of this digital nootropic.
+Given the alarming extent to which my human, lived experiences are becoming raw materials for the massive machine learning algorithms and other kinds of software that make billions for a few overseas companies, I've started examining why is it that I am so desperate to participate in these platforms, to be seen by these algorithms and the people, who like me, ride the highs and lows of this digital nootropic.
 And I realised that the answer was my ever-present anxiety of slowly slipping into obscurity.

 I'm afraid that if I bring the Don-Knuth-I've-had-enough-of-email energy into 2020 and detach myself from everything, I will no longer be.
 I tweet, therefore I am.
 I post, therefore I exist.
 Otherwise, how could I be me, if I'm not constantly chipping off bits of the me and chucking them off into the big, vast bitspace in the hope that someone will like what I am and who I am.

 "I Used to Fear Being a Nobody.
-Then I Left Social Media" proclaims the title of Natalie Vivion Brooks [piece](https://www.nytimes.com/2019/10/01/opinion/quit-social-media.html) for the New York times and I wish I could channel this energy.
-Though perhaps being a contributing writer to the NYT would help alleviate my constant FOFO (Fear of Failure and Obscurity) to the point where I could actually quit the hivemind machines.
+Then I Left Social Media" proclaims the title of Bianca Vivion Brooks' [piece](https://www.nytimes.com/2019/10/01/opinion/quit-social-media.html) for the New York times and I wish I could channel this energy.
+Though perhaps being a contributing writer for the NYT would help alleviate my constant FOFO (Fear of Failure and Obscurity) to the point where I could actually quit the hivemind machines.

 The natural question to follow this with is to ask, well, why is it so important for me to be a somebody?
 There are over 7 billion people on this planet, dreaming, wishing, hoping, searching.
 What makes me so different from all of them that I deserve to be somekind of "somebody"?
 It's hard to answer this.
 Dave Bennet in [Bennet Notes](https://www.bennettnotes.com/) recently wrote in a piece ["People Who are Obsessed with Success and Prestige](https://www.bennettnotes.com/post/obsessed-with-success-and-prestige/)
 "What does it look like to be obsessed with success and prestige?
 It probably looks a lot like me at the moment."